 Marital property – or community property – is any property either spouse acquired during the marriage, from the date of the marriage through the date of separation.
 This includes both assets and debts/liabilities, as well as property in and outside of New Mexico.

 Separate property is any property either spouse acquired before the marriage or after the date of separation.
 Separate property can also include any property that:

 - A court has specifically designated as separate.

 - A spouse acquired as a gift or inheritance, regardless of whether this was during the course of the marriage.

 - A valid prenuptial or post-nuptial agreement has specified as remaining separate property.

 HOW THE FAMILY COURT DIVIDES COMMUNITY PROPERTY IN DIVORCE

 When the court steps in to resolve disputes regarding the division of community property, it will:

-- Determine what constitutes the marital property versus the separate property – This can be complicated when marital assets are allegedly hidden, when there are disputes regarding the validity of a prenuptial agreement and/or when separate property has been comingled with community property.
+- Determine what constitutes the marital property versus the separate property – This can be complicated when marital assets are allegedly hidden when there are disputes regarding the validity of a prenuptial agreement and/or when separate property has been commingled with community property.

-- Determine of the value of the assets and debts – This can require gathering paperwork like deeds and titles, bank statements, tax returns, credit card statements and loan statements.
-It can also involve getting property appraised.
+- Determine the value of the assets and debts – This can require gathering paperwork like deeds and titles, bank statements, tax returns, credit card statements, and loan statements.
+It can also involve getting the property appraised.

 - Distribute the assets and debts equally – New Mexico is a community property state.
 This means that the court will figure out how to split the marital property 50-50 between the divorcing spouses, regardless of whether one spouse’s transgressions or wrongdoing contributed to the end of the marriage.